 – Holds profound respect for the processes of life that gave rise to us and on which we are totally dependent;

-– perceives the achievement of harmony with nature as supremely important – to be given the highest priority in human affairs and placed right at the top of political and social agenda
+– Perceives the achievement of harmony with nature as supremely important – to be given the highest priority in human affairs and placed right at the top of political and social agenda; and

-For those of us who share the views expressed above, the crucial challenge today is to join forces and do all we possibly can to bring about the first essential step in the cultural transformation – the wave of new understanding sweeping across the cultures of the world.
+For those of us who share the views expressed above, the critical challenge today is to do all we possibly can to bring about the wave of new understanding across the cultures of the world.